-This campaign system is designed to represent the initial engagements fought between two factions over a period of a day or two.
+This campaign system is designed to represent the initial engagements fought between two factions as they clash over a period of a day or two.
 It is an escalating campaign comprising games that progressively grow in points.
-The factions have limited resources and losses in each game will have an impact on their ability to fight effectively in subsequent battles.
+The factions have limited resources and attrition in each game will have an impact on their ability to fight effectively in subsequent battles.